cu-library/AlmaBarcodeLookup/README.md

 ## Versions
 **1.0.2 -** Carleton Fork

 **1.0 -** Initial release

 ## Summary
 An Alma Barcode Lookup Addon that uses a barcode to perform an Alma API item lookup and imports the data returned into Ares, Aeon, and ILLiad.

+This version is a fork by Carleton University Library.

+Changes in the fork:
+* PageCount (Pages), if not found in the item data, is pulled from the Bib's 300 MARC field.

 ## Settings